Why is Halo House needed?

 We believe that by providing a “home away from home” and easing the family’s financial burden, their focus can be directed toward healing.
 The family will be able to live together in an environment that offers both personal privacy and a sense of community.

-Who will be eligible to stay at Halo House?
+Who is eligible to stay at Halo House?

 Which Houston hospitals are served by Halo House?

-Halo House is open to people being treated at any hospital or cancer treatment center in the Texas Medical Center.
+Halo House is open to people being treated at any hospital or cancer treatment center in TMC.

 What will my residence be like?